justinj/communic8/README.md

 Both PICO-8 and JavaScript can read and write to this section, and both can poll reading it at 60fps.

+The PICO-8 webplayer has a scheduler which allows it to get interrupted in the middle of an `_update` loop sometimes.
+This means it's important that PICO-8 locks the pins when it is in the middle of writing to them.

 ###Solution used here

 Note: I know nothing about networking/protocols